family embraces on steps of home

 First-time homebuyers ‘tiptoe back’ as median income tops $100k

-NAR’s annual Profile of Home Buyers and Sellers report revealed higher down payments, as more people reported living with friends or family before purchasing.
+NAR’s annual Profile of Home Buyers and Sellers found that down payments increased as more people saved up by living with friends or family before purchasing.

 November 13, 2023